HarshilPan07/sp21-cse110-lab4/part1/part1.md

       h.
 Output is ```NaN``` because the "-" operator tries to subtract _undefined_, which does not make sense.
   14.
       a.
 Output is ```true``` because the less than/greater than operators need integer values.
       b.
-Output is ```fakse``` because the less than/greater than operators interpret them as integer values.
+Output is ```false``` because the less than/greater than operators interpret them as integer values.
       c.
 Output is ```true``` because the == operator needs values of the same type which, in this case, is two ints.
       d.
 Output is ```false``` because the === operator test for strict equality (same type and value).
       e.
 Output is ```false``` because _true_ is interpreted as a 1.